Headbright/feedbackbulb-web/README.md

 ## License

-FeedbackBulb Web SDK is licensed with the BSD-3-Clause license, more information here: LICENSE.MD
+FeedbackBulb Web SDK is licensed with the BSD-3-Clause license, more information is [available here](LICENSE).

 This is a permissive license which allows for any type of use, provided the copyright notice is included.